Deliver From Japan

 🧵 Commonly used alternative technologies and materials

-🔁 Usage examples (products that use PFAS-free materials)
+🔁 Usage examples (products using PFAS-free materials)

-Eco-outdoor brand rainwear for kids (health and safety in mind)
+Eco-friendly outdoor brand rainwear for kids (health and safety in mind)

 Water-repellent jackets and bags for sustainable fashion